tavalery/Eng-pre-codes/README.md

-# Eng-pre-codes
+# Codes for engineering preparation
-Codes for eng.prep.
+Each folder ("N", N - number) contains codes from lesson № N.